All Episodes

 This is racist.

-Now, Mrs. Clinton has been hitting Obama for the past six weeks, and they are they've never accused her of racism.
+Now, Mrs. Clinton has been hitting Obama for the past six weeks, and they have never accused her of racism.

-But what this is, I guarantee you folks, this is this is why I don't care whether there's a there's a method to the McCain strategy here or not.
+But what this is, I guarantee you, folks, this is why I don't care whether there's a method to the McCain strategy here or not.

-The whole purpose of Operation Chaos at its founding was to have Clinton bloody up Obama politically because the Republicans and McCain were not going to do it, because they feared the charge of racism.
+The whole purpose of Operation Chaos and its founding was to have Clinton bloody up Obama politically because the Republicans and McCain were not going to do it because they feared the charge of racism.

-So now that exact charge is being made from the drive-by media at MSNBC, and it'll it'll spread to uh to other drive-by media outlets.
+So now that exact charge is being made from the drive-by media and MSNBC, and it'll spread to other drive-by media outlets.

 This is the point.